trevoruptain/gemini-image-mcp/README.md

 ## How It Works

-Images are saved **directly to your project** at the path you specify.
-The AI determines the correct output path by examining your project structure before generating images.
+Images are saved to **two locations**:

+1. **Your project** - At the `outputPath` you specify (e.g., `/Users/you/my-project/public/images/hero.png`)
+2. **MCP server** - Also saved to `./images/` and served via Express at `http://localhost:3001/images/`

 This means:

-- Images appear immediately in your project (e.g., `public/images/`, `src/assets/`)
+- Images appear immediately in your project
-- No manual copying required
-- Works seamlessly with any project structure
+- Images are also accessible via HTTP for previewing
+- MCP resources list all generated images

 ## Development